ContinuumCode/Frontend-Code-Test/README.md

-Exercise Two:
+### Exercise Two:

-Recreate a single HTML page with the following requirements:
+Recreate a single page with the following requirements:

-Exercise Two:

-Replicate this layout and design from the concept through the use of HTML5, CSS3 and Javscript/jQuery:

 •	Header with Nav, Logo, Contact links and Search Bar (This does not need to be functional)
 •	Banner Slider – Please use a jQuery slider such as slick slider here.
 You will be tested on how clean your code functions and reads.
 A minimum of 3 images are required.
 Any images can be used.